-4. DECLARATIONS OF INTEREST
+5. DECLARATIONS OF INTEREST

-Members to declare to the Presiding Member any conflict of interest they have on the Council Agenda.
-Conflicts of Interest are dealt with in the Local Government Act, Rules of Conduct Regulations and Administration Regulations as well as the City's Code of Conduct 2008.
+Conflicts of Interest are dealt with in the Local Government Act, Rules of Conduct Regulations and the Administration Regulations as well as the City's Code of Conduct.
+Members must declare to the Presiding Member any potential conflict of interest they have in a matter on the Council Agenda.